-The Peranakan Phuket Museum is a surprisingly interesting and beautiful display on Thepkassatri road, far away from Phuket town on the way to Phuket Airport and opposite Home Pro.
-Most people don’t have museums to their list of “Things To Do in Phuket’ but in case of rain and if you are in the Thalang area you can visit this new museum
+The Peranakan Phuket Museum is a surprisingly interesting and beautiful display on Thepkasattri road, far away from Phuket town on the way to Phuket Airport and opposite Home Pro.
+Most people don’t add museums to their list of ‘Things To Do in Phuket‘ but in case of rain and if you are in the Thalang area you can visit this new museum.

-Displays range from short movie projections to illustrated panels describing the difference between several Sino-Portuguese types shop-houses.
+Displays range from short movie projections to illustrated panels describing the difference between several Sino-Portuguese types shop-houses in Thalang Road and Dibuk Road, in the historical centre of Old Phuket Town.
 That part was actually surprisingly interesting as we often think all the shop-houses we see in Phuket town are just the same.
-Further a couple of miniature models of Phuket historical streets and typical houses offer a glimpse of the interior.
+Further, a couple of miniature models of Phuket historical streets and typical houses offer a glimpse of the interior.
 Apparently the elongated layout of a shop-house is compared to a dragon with the head and the tail.

-Further a set of life size old fashion shops an houses exhibiting traditional furniture is a photo opportunity.
-Another room is dedicated to the art of crafting those superb intricate Peranakan jewelry used in the Baba culture, especially for weddings and other celebrations.
+Further a set of life-size old fashion shops and houses exhibiting traditional furniture is a photo opportunity.
+Another room is dedicated to the art of crafting those superb intricate Peranakan jewellery used in the Baba culture, especially for weddings and other celebrations.
 The workshop gives a chance to see what tools were used at the time.
-Two more rooms are dedicated to a series of beautiful and colorful Baba outfits.
+Two more rooms are dedicated to a series of beautiful and colourful Baba outfits.

 Don’t forget to enjoy lunch at the Yaya Restaurant which serves a good typical Phuket cuisine and is not expensive.
 A chance to discover some dishes only available in Phuket.

 Overall this museum is a pleasant surprise if you happen to drive around this area and have time to discover a bit of the interesting Phuket history that is too often overlooked.

 Address: 124/1 Moo 1, Sri Soonthorn, Thalang, Phuket 83110